MAY 19th, 2022

 2. Comparison

-Most investors receive dozens or hundreds of investment memorandums every week.
+Most investors receive dozens or hundreds of offering memorandums every week.
 This enables them to compare companies with their peers to enable them to make better investment decisions.
 Investors will often use financial ratios to make these comparisons across companies.

 3. Protection

-By holding a document that the company itself has provided, the investor is given a degree of legal protection against disinformation.
-If a company yielding an investment memorandum provides false information that leads to an investment, for example, the investor has strong grounds for litigation.
+If a company yielding an offering memorandum provides false information that leads to an investment, for example, the investor has strong grounds for litigation.

-Contents of an Investment Memorandum
+Contents of an Offering or Investment Memorandum

 For companies in more technical areas of operation - particularly in the sciences, for example - it’s common to see a glossary of terms, and a more detailed description of the company and its industry.